Ghilmi/weather-app/README.md

 ## Usage

 1. Obtain API keys from OpenWeatherMap and Geoapify.
-2. Create a `.env` file in the root directory.
+2. Open `.env` file in the root directory.
 3. Add your API keys to the `.env` file:

    ```plaintext